-As home theaters grow in popularity, everyone from designers to DIY addicts is becoming aware of the nuances involved in creating a truly immersive movie experience.
+As home theaters grow in popularity, everyone from designers to DIY addicts is becoming aware of the nuances involved in designing truly immersive home theaters.
 Gone are the days when you could plonk some prominent speakers, decent chairs, and a large screen in a room and call it a home cinema.
-The average home theater has come on leaps and bounds, with designers needing to have a firm grasp of control systems, lighting, image, sound and even luxury cinema seating, to succeed.
-With so many different elements at work, it’s no wonder so many designers are investing time and money in planning their theater layout.
+The average home theater has come on leaps and bounds, with designers needing to have a firm grasp of control systems, lighting, image, sound, and even luxury home theater seating, to succeed.
+With so many different elements at work, it’s no wonder so many designers are investing time and money in planning their home theater layout.

 We’re going to answer some of the key questions we hear when it comes to deciding on a custom home cinema layout, and some of the common (and not so common) things people should keep an eye out for when designing these rooms.

 Recommended reading: You asked, we answered.
 A guide to luxury home theater design

 It’s popular to use a naturally darker room, which is why there are so many basement home theater layouts.
 The less outdoor/ambient light there is to contend with, the easier it is to create an immersive home theater experience.

 It’s easier to insulate the floors and ceilings of a basement, which eliminates sounds from other areas of the house that might be distracting.
 There’s also the added benefit that it stops sound getting out, so the neighbors will have nothing to complain about!